Prefer empty items to null ones

 Return Optional not null

-into the API of a class, in
+null into the API of a class, in

-parameters or return values, should
+the form of possibly-null parameters or return values, should

 be avoided if possible:

-references can only be used in a boolean test - any other
+null references can only be used in a boolean test - any other

 use will throw a

-references always represent special cases, and if these special
+NullPointerExceptionnull references always represent special cases, and if these special

-return values are error prone, since there is no way to ensure that the
+cases can be removed, the code will be easier to understandnull return values are error prone, since there is no way to ensure that the

-caller always does a check-for-null
+caller always does a check-for-null.

-reference as a valid argument
+null reference as a valid argument

 are less intelligible at the point of call.
 The reader will usually